Gain skills and confidence in the kitchen to prepare for work in NYC’s food industry and beyond.

 What types of jobs will the programs prepare me for?

-The program will prepare you for entry-level roles including prep cook, food service worker, pastry assistant, and entry-level baker.
+Culinary Fundamentals: entry-level roles in the food industry including prep cook, food service worker, pastry assistant, and entry-level baker.